Craft. Not Crafty.

 From Start to Finish: proper screen selection, file requirements, exposing screens, registration, ink systems, printing techniques, troubleshooting, reclaiming screens, and more...

 For paper you will print your design as a 2-color print on 8 sheets of paper that are provided.
-Paper registration and printing will be taught using table clamps.
+Paper registration and printing will be taught using standard table clamps.

-For fabric you will print your design as a 2-color print on up to 6 T-shirts you bring and taught on a 4-arm carousel press.
+For fabric you will print your design as a 2-color print on up to 6 T-shirts you bring and taught on a 4-arm manual press.
 PLEASE NOTE: various sizes/colors is OK within an age group (all adult, all youth, etc.)

 Art: You will be required to submit your art for approval 3-4 days before the workshop.
 More information below on specifications and uploading files.

 Instructor: taught by Stuart Alden, owner of Ink Lounge and a graphic designer, who professionally screen prints gig posters and art prints for local and national clients.
 He's also has done plenty of fabric printing where throughout the workshop he'll share insights about the industry as a whole.
 Poster Portfolio